Restore

 Things to Consider Before Restoring

 Use Restore thoughtfully.
-Bulk restores can reintroduce outdated or unnecessary files and users, and restoring users may also reenable access that no longer aligns with current roles or policies.
+Bulk restores can reintroduce outdated or unnecessary files and users, and restoring users can re-enable access that no longer matches current roles or policies.
 Review restore selections and verify permissions and ownership after restoration.

-Restore is a recovery step within user and content lifecycle management, not a replacement for well defined onboarding, off-boarding, or deletion processes.
-In some cases, restore may be needed when off-boarding policies, expiration rules, or automated processes disable or delete users sooner than expected.
+Restore is a recovery step within user and content lifecycle management, not a replacement for well-defined onboarding, off-boarding, or deletion processes.
+Restore is sometimes needed when off-boarding policies, expiration rules, or automated processes disable or delete users sooner than expected.

-If restore is required frequently, it may indicate issues in onboarding, off-boarding, access permissions, bulk operations, or automation.
-Treat repeated restores as a signal to review how deletions are performed and validated, rather than relying on restore as a routine recovery step.
+Frequent need for Restore can indicate issues in onboarding, off-boarding, access permissions, bulk operations, or automation.
+Treat repeated restores as a signal to review how deletions are performed and validated, rather than relying on Restore as a routine recovery step.